Philosophy

 PHILOSOPHY 204—NINETEENTH AND TWENTIETH CENTURY PHILOSOPHY (HA)

 TBA.
-Credit, four hours.
+Credit, three to four hours.
 No prerequisites but this class is more suitable for sophomores or students who have taken English 185.
 This course will introduce principal figures and topics in nineteenth and twentieth-century philosophy.

 PHILOSOPHY 220—HISTORY OF POLITICAL PHILOSOPHY (HA)